 If you cannot find a local seed seller, try an online seed exchange or one of these trusted vendors:

-Saving seeds from a pod-like structure take a bit of work. (beans, peas, broccoli, cabbage, kale, etc.)
+Saving seeds from a pod-like structure, such as beans, peas, and okra, take a bit of work.

-- Harvest the seeds when the fruit or vegetable is ripe.
+- Harvest the seeds when the fruit or vegetable is fully ripe.

 - Allow the pods to turn brown, and then harvest the pods, dry them for one to two weeks in a warm, dry area and remove the seeds from the shell.